mmaxence/mmaxence.github.io/content/_index.md

 ## Leading Design

-From hiring, training, supporting each steps of our Design process to spreading <mark>Design awareness</mark> and good practices, I manage a strong design team that answers our <mark>business problems</mark>.
+From hiring, training/coaching, supporting each steps of our Design process to spreading <mark>Design awareness</mark> and good practices, I manage a strong design team that answers our <mark>business problems</mark>.
 Designing early concepts, based on business assumptions is what I excel at.
 This is where I can be helpful to the team and where I make a difference.
-These concepts are only useful to communicate internally or with our partners on upcoming leads and have shown their importance.
+These concepts are useful to communicate internally or with our partners on upcoming leads and have shown their importance.

 ## Leading Product Teams
 I lead solid product teams driven by clear mission & set vision.
-I use my Design knowledge to communicate complex concepts and to advocate our mission to everyone inside and outside the team.
+I use Design technics to communicate complex concepts and to advocate our mission to everyone inside and outside the team.
 I drive performance through agile processes and radically candid feedback.
-Being at buzzvil for years taught me to only believe un numbers and so most of my decisions and objectives are based and monitored through data.
+Being at buzzvil for years taught me to only believe un numbers and so most of my decisions and objectives are based and monitored through our own set of data.

 ## Principles, Strategy & tailor made Methods

 Connecting the dots with our <mark>company vision</mark> or with our <mark>engineering conventions</mark> and setting our own design goals and protocols is what I do.
-Understanding what is at stake and translating these insights into tangible design objectives is my mission.
+Understanding what is at stake and translating these insights into tangible objectives is my mission.
 This goes through clear principles for the team to follow, a strategy to shape our vision and a set of methods permanently evolving to reach greater results.

 ## OKR freak, KPI enthusiast